 Please abide by the following copyright statement when using this dataset:

 Copyright Government of Ireland.
-The content of this application is owned and operated by National Monuments Service, Department of Culture, Heritage and the Gaeltacht.
+The content of this application is owned and operated by National Monuments Service, Department of Housing, Local Government and Heritage.
 This copyright material is licensed for re-use under the Creative Commons Attribution 4.0 International licence.
 The permission to reproduce Government copyright material does not extend to any material on this site which may be the property of a third party.
 Authorisation to reproduce such material (e.g. mapping) must be obtained from the copyright holders concerned.
 All Rights Reserved.